jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+move stepper/incrementer to own component

+front default color is so close to active tab button color that they misleadingly appear to be actions

+move color picker to own component

+modularize l2 controls

+since need option to hide logo, i might need to retore the toggle menu like the one on the image...

 is the app getting slow?

 doing show/hide button through the model ends up being pretty slow -- it hyfrates everything again... laggy experience...